cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-settings/_index.md

 When `Enabled`, end users can turn off the WARP client using an override code provided by an admin.
 This feature allows users to work around a temporary network issue (for example, an incompatible public Wi-Fi, or a firewall at a customer site blocking the connection).

 You can set a **Timeout** to define how long a user can toggle on or off the WARP switch.
 The timer starts when the user first enters their code into the WARP client.
-The code remains valid during this time period, so if **Timeout** is 24 hours, the user has the ability to turn off WARP for up to 48 hours total.
+The code remains valid and can be reused anytime during this time period.
+For example, if **Timeout** is 24 hours, the user can re-enter the code at 23:59:00 and continue to turn off WARP until 47:59:00 (up to 48 hours total).

 #### Retrieve the override code